tinyopsec/tmenu/README.md

 **Key properties:**

-- Two source files, under 250 lines of C99
+- Single source file, under 250 lines of C99
 - Pure Xlib - no Xft, no Xinerama, no fontconfig
-- All settings in `tmenu.h`, applied at compile time
+- All settings defined at the top of `tmenu.c`, applied at compile time
 - Keyboard focus on launch — start typing immediately
 - Executes the selected item or typed text directly via `/bin/sh -c`